-The District may reject an application for a transfer into the District under Standard School Choice due to a lack of capacity.
+The district may reject an application for a transfer into the District under Standard School Choice due to a lack of capacity.
 However, the decision to accept or reject an application may not be based on the student's previous academic achievement, athletic or other extracurricular ability, English proficiency level, or previous disciplinary proceedings other than a current expulsion.

-An application may be provisionally rejected if it is for an opening that was included in the District's capacity resolution, but was provisionally filled by an earlier applicant.
-If the provisionally approved applicant subsequently does not enroll in the District, the provisionally rejected applicant could be provisionally approved and would have to meet the acceptance requirements to be eligible to enroll in the District.
+An application may be provisionally rejected if it is for an opening that was included in the district's capacity resolution, but was provisionally filled by an earlier applicant.
+If the provisionally approved applicant subsequently does not enroll in the district, the provisionally rejected applicant could be provisionally approved and would have to meet the acceptance requirements to be eligible to enroll in the district.

 An application may be provisionally rejected if the student's application was beyond the student's resident district's three percent (3%) cap.
 The student's resident district is responsible for notifying this District that it is no longer at its three percent (3%) cap.
-If a student's application was provisionally rejected due to the student's resident district having reached its three percent (3%) cap and the student's resident district notifies this District that it has dropped below its three percent (3%) cap prior to July 1, then the provisional rejection may be changed to a provisional acceptance and the student would have to meet the acceptance requirements to be eligible to enroll in the District.
+If a student's application was provisionally rejected due to the student's resident district having reached its three percent (3%) cap and the student's resident district notifies this District that it has dropped below its three percent (3%) cap prior to July 1, then the provisional rejection may be changed to a provisional acceptance and the student would have to meet the acceptance requirements to be eligible to enroll in the district.

 Rejection of applications shall be in writing and shall state the reason(s) for the rejection.
-A student whose application was rejected may request a hearing before the State Board of Education to reconsider the application.
-The request for a hearing must be submitted in writing to the State Board within ten (10) days of receiving the rejection letter from the District.
+Unless the student's application was rejected due to the application not being timely received by both the resident and nonresident districts, a student whose application was rejected may request a hearing before the State Board of Education to reconsider the application.
+The request for a hearing must be submitted in writing to the State Board within ten (10) days of receiving the rejection letter from the district.

-Any applications that are denied due to the student's resident district reaching the three percent (3%) limitation cap shall be given priority for a choice transfer the following year in the order that the District received the original applications.
+Any applications that are denied due to the student's resident district reaching the three percent (3%) limitation cap shall be given priority for a choice transfer the following year in the order that the district received the original applications.